Palfuria

-Palfuria is a spider genus of the family Zodariidae of which nine species from Africa have been described to date.
+Palfuria is a spider genus of the family Zodariidae with nine described species from southern Africa.

 Distribution

 Five species (P. retusa, P. spirembolus, P. gladiator, P. panner, P. harpago) are known from the southwestern part of the continent, the other species (P. gibbosa, P. helichrysorum, P. hirsuta, P. caputlari) from the eastern part.
 The last species is from as far north as northern Tanzania.

 As in many other genera, there is a tendency for the embolus to increase in length.
 Both the most basal (Palfuria panner) and the most derived species (Palfuria spirembolus) are found in Namibia.